sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 I find that the best way to learn how a data structure works is to implement it yourself in your preferred programming language.
 To serve as examples, I've implemented all data structures covered in this tutorial using Java.
 Why Java?
 It's more hands-on than Python but not as complex as C++.
 It's easy to read and similar in syntax to other popular programming languages.
 It's also my first and preferred object-oriented programming language.
 You can find my java implementations for each data structures [here](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/tree/main/src/datastructures) or in their respective sections.

 For additional resources, [GeeksForGeeks](https://www.geeksforgeeks.org/data-structures/) has extensive documentation on data structures.
 Including sample implementations in a variety of languages.
 They also have quizzes and practice questions to assist your learning.
-Additionally, [mycodeschool](https://www.youtube.com/user/mycodeschool) is a youtube channel with plenty of high quality video tutorials on data structures.
+Additionally, [mycodeschool](https://www.youtube.com/user/mycodeschool) is a YouTube channel with plenty of high quality video tutorials on data structures.
 Mycodeschool is an incredible resource for learning data structure theory.
 Unfortunately, it also has a bit of a tragic [backstory](https://www.freecodecamp.org/news/mycodeschool-youtube-channel-history/) and stopped publishing videos back in 2016.

 ## Choosing Data Structures